-An offer in compromise is a plausible path for someone who is unable to pay their taxes in full.
+An offer in compromise (often referred to outside of the legal community as a ‘Fresh Start Program’) is a plausible path for someone who is unable to pay their taxes in full.
 It allows people to settle their tax debt for less than the entire amount they owe.
 Whether this path is available to a taxpayer depends on a few questions surrounding his or her circumstances: Do they have the ability to pay?
 What is their income?
 What kind of expenses are they facing?
 Do they have any asset equity?

 An offer in compromise is generally accepted when the amount offered to compromise is the maximum that can be reasonably expected over a certain period of time.
 It is heavily advised that you explore all your options before deciding on pursuing an offer in compromise.
 If you do elect to attempt to make an offer in compromise, call an experienced tax attorney that is adept in working through offers in compromise with the IRS.

 The first step to ensure you are eligible for an offer to compromise is be up to date with all filing as well as payment requirements.
 After that, the IRS website has a short quiz you can take to check your eligibility.
 You can find the questionnaire at https://irs.treasury.gov/oic_pre_qualifier/ One fact worth noting is that individuals going through an open bankruptcy proceeding are not eligible.

 If you are eligible for an offer in compromise, begin to prepare a preliminary proposal.
 The IRS has step-by-step instructions along with all the necessary forms to complete an offer in compromise on their website in booklet form here: https://www.irs.gov/pub/irs-pdf/f656b.pdf